hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 In this tutorial the following components are used:

 * Arduino (clone) with a sensor shield, Bluetooth board, light sensor, humidity sensor, gas sensor, relay and fan.
-* Raspberry PI 1: This device is connected to a gateway, I used a Raspberry Pi 4 for this, but this can also be a Raspberry Pi 3.
+* Raspberry PI 1: This device is connected to a gateway, A Raspberry Pi 4 is usede for this, but this can also be a Raspberry Pi 3.
 This Raspberry acts as a gateway between the Cumulocity and the devices.
 This gateway is also connected to the local machine.
 OPTIONAL: you can also host the gateway on another device, like your local machine.
 * Raspberry Pi 2: This Raspberry Pi acts as an MQTT server.
-I use a Raspberry Pi 3 for that with a Sense HAT board.
+A Raspberry Pi 3 is used for that with a Sense HAT board.
 A Sense Hat is an additional board on top of a Raspberry Pi.
 It consists of a LED matrix.
-This Sensehat is optional, I use it for displaying traffic going through the MQTT server on the LED Matrix.
+This Sensehat is optional, it is used for displaying traffic going through the MQTT server on the LED Matrix.
 OPTIONAL: Instead of setting up an MQTT Broker yourself, you can also use a public broker for this or run a broker on another device.
-NodeMCU: there are different devices based on ESP8266, It is open source and relatively cheap and easy to work with.
-I am using a LoLin board, which has WIFI on board, I have connected a sensor to it to monitor air humidity.
+NodeMCU: there are different devices based on ESP8266.
+It is open source and relatively cheap and easy to work with.
+In this case a LoLin board is used, which has WIFI on board, a sensor is connected to it to monitor air humidity.

-For this tutorial, I used different pieces of hardware.
-To use all the possibilities I am going to mention in this tutorial, I advise you to have all parts available.
+For this tutorial, different pieces of hardware are used.
+To use all possibilities that are mentioned in this tutorial, it's adviseable to have all parts available.
 You can also build the functionalities in this tutorial with only having an Arduino with one sensor.
 All the parts running on the 2 Raspberry Pi's can also run on your laptop.

 ## Step 2 Clone this repo